 In throttling, these two numbers are often quoted.

-In ideal conditions, the CPU automatically throttles between the base and boost frequency.
+The CPU automatically throttles between the base and boost frequency in ideal conditions.
 This is desirable.

-However, if the throttling is caused by an issue, you may not see the CPU hitting the boost or even the base frequency levels.
+However, if an issue causes the throttling, you may not see the CPU hitting the boost or the base frequency levels.

-Different CPU types have different base and boost frequencies.
+Different CPU types have diverse base and boost frequencies.

-For instance high performance CPUs have a higher base and boost frequency.
-Power saving CPUs have a lower base and boost frequency.
+For instance, high-performance CPUs have a higher base and boost frequency.
+Power-saving CPUs have a lower floor and increased frequency.

 The following table compares the 11th gen Core i7 models based on their base and boost frequency

-You can see that laptop grade CPU often have lower base and boost frequencies.
+You can see that laptop-grade CPUs often have a lower base and boost frequencies.

-Another very important point to note is the TDP.
+Another critical point to note is the TDP.

 What is TDP in Brief?

-In order to understand what is CPU throttling, you must also get some grasp of what TDP is.
+To understand what CPU throttling is, you must also understand what TDP is.

-TDP stands for Thermal Design Power and it is expressed in Watts.
-Intel defines this as a the maximum power consumed when the CPU is operating at base frequency with all cores working.
+TDP stands for Thermal Design Power, and it is expressed in Watts.
+Intel defines this as the maximum power consumed when the CPU operates at the base frequency with all cores working.

-Here are the points to note with regards to TDP as it is central to the theme of CPU Throttling:
+Here are the points to note about TDP, as it is central to the theme of CPU Throttling:

-- The higher the amount of cores, the higher is the TDP of a given CPU
+- The higher the number of cores, the higher the TDP of a given CPU

 - The higher the frequency, the higher the TDP of a given CPU.